 First I like to know what experience the student has, so that I can meet them where they're at.
 Additionally, I want to know if they have anything coming up that they are preparing for.

 Students should bring in materials that they'd like to focus on.
 I work not only on the acting, but on the voice.
 Students can bring audition materials (sides, which is part of the script, if they have them, songs, etc.) I will help the actor strip down the character, and build the actor's confidence as they approach their ongoing opportunities.

 I have a BA in Theatre Arts from Arizona State University.
 I have taught several years of summer acting camps for youth and teens, and I have taught monologue classes for teens and adults.
 Please see my biography for my acting credtis.

 I am adaptable to the student’s needs.
-Usually, I like to meet for 90 minutes for the first session, then 50-60 minutes for each session.
+Usually, I like to meet for 55 minutes for single sessions.
+(Linger for groups)

 I got started teaching when a director that I had been working with asked me to come and teach at his academy.
 I worked with them for six years until they no longer offered classes.
 By that time I was already teaching for two other companies.